-This modern, integrative approach to hypnotherapy, CBT and mindfulness (Hypno-CBT®) puts you in a strong position to start a new career, or build and add to your existing therapy practice.
+This modern, integrative approach to hypnotherapy, CBT and mindfulness (Hypno-CBT®) puts you in a strong position to start a new career, or complement your existing therapy practice.
 Our hypnotherapy training programme is designed for people new to therapy, those switching careers and also for experienced therapists and coaches wishing to add hypnosis and CBT to their current therapy practice.
 We are renowned for taking a rigorous and thorough approach to our teaching materials and content – and have championed an “evidence-based” approach for over 12 years.

 BPS Approved Courses: Our hypnotherapy training courses (Certificate and Diploma) are the only hypnotherapy training programmes approved by The British Psychological Society Learning Centre. (but you don’t need a qualification in psychology to take our courses!)